-- Consideration – During the consideration phase, brands should ideally prepare a plethora of content which demonstrates their expertise and product superiority.
-This content should use case studies and, answer all of the customer’s technical queries to ensure that they are fully informed.
+- Consideration – During the consideration phase, brands should ideally prepare a wealth of content, which demonstrates their expertise and product superiority.
+This content should use case studies and answer all of the customer’s technical queries to ensure that they are fully informed.
 Going beyond the basics of consideration, brands should also seek to create an emotional connection (empathy) with design, content and interactive elements which engage and delight website visitors.

 - Content marketing – Offer prospective customers advice, information and guidance about a product or service.

 - Social media – Harness the potential of social media by sharing content which demonstrates the brand’s credibility and expertise whilst taking advantage of the platform’s reach.